SynApps/trackman/README.md

 ### Platform support

-Bombero should work out of the box for
+Trackman should work out of the box for

 * Rails 2.x/3.x
 * Sinatra v?